Privacy Policy

 Data Retention

-Vetnio will only retain your Personal Data for as long as is reasonably necessary to fulfil the purposes we collected such Personal Data for, including for the purposes of satisfying any legal, regulatory, tax, accounting or reporting requirements.
-We may retain your Personal Data for a longer period in the event of a complaint or if we reasonably believe there is a prospect of litigation in respect to our relationship with you.
-When your Personal Data is no longer needed for the purpose for which such Personal Data was collected, we will take reasonable steps to destroy, delete or permanently de-identify your Personal Data.
+Vetnio will only retain your personal data for as long as reasonably necessary to fulfill the purposes for which we collected it, including for the purposes of satisfying any legal, regulatory, tax, accounting, or reporting requirements.
+We may retain your personal data for a longer period in the event of a complaint or if we reasonably believe there is a prospect of litigation regarding our relationship with you.
+When your personal data is no longer necessary for the purpose for which it was collected, we will take reasonable steps to permanently destroy, delete, or de-identify your personal data.

-Our services are not directed to persons under the age of eighteen (18) years.
-We do not collect Personal Data from children under the age of eighteen (18) years.
-We therefore encourage you to obtain the assistance and consent of a parent/legal guardian when accessing our website and using the services.
-A parent/legal guardian who becomes aware that his or her child has provided us with Personal Data without their consent, should contact us at info@vetnio.com and we will endeavour to delete the relevant data.
+Our services are not directed at individuals under eighteen (18) years of age.
+We do not collect personal data from minors under eighteen (18) years of age.
+Therefore, we encourage you to seek the assistance and consent of a parent/legal guardian when accessing our website and using the services.
+A parent/legal guardian who becomes aware that their child has provided us with personal data without their consent should write to us at info@vetnio.com, and we will endeavor to delete the relevant data.

 Policy Changes

-If you believe that we have processed your Personal Data in a manner that violates Applicable Data Protection Laws, you have the right to lodge a complaint with a data protection authority.
+If you believe that we have processed your personal data in a way that violates Applicable Data Protection Laws, you have the right to file a complaint with a data protection authority.

-You may contact the data protection authority in your country of residence, place of work, or where the alleged infringement has occurred.
+You can contact the data protection authority in your country of residence, place of work, or where the alleged infringement occurred.

 If you are located in the European Economic Area (EEA), you can find the contact details of your local data protection authority here: European Data Protection Board – National Authorities